marcinjahn/technology-notebook/src/docs/programming/dotnet/functional/fundamentals.md

 In FP (opposed to OOP), separating functions from data is natural.
 Functions encode logic, and data represent inputs and outputs of functions.

+In FP, instead of defining steps how to compute something, we define what the result is.

 ## Higher-Order Functions